 Lastly, let’s talk about setting up your tool stack for email outreach.
 Let’s face it—email outreach can be painstaking and time-consuming.
 So, why not make use of tools to launch email outreach campaigns at scale?

 There are many fantastic email outreach tools out there, such as PitchBox and NinjaOutreach, that help you find prospects, create custom email workflows, segment your prospect lists, and personalize your emails.
+There are even email marketing platforms built specifically for nonprofits.

 Most of these tools also offer analytics on your email outreach campaigns by helping you track metrics such as open rates, response rates, unsubscribes, lead scoring, etc.